 The Weeki Wachee River is between 7 and 12 miles long, according to different sources.
 So we consider it “about 10 miles long”.
 It starts at the Weeki Wachee Springs State Parks, which features two springs that feed the river over 100 million gallons of fresh water everyday from an underground river.
 The water of the Weeki Wachee River has a temperature of about 72 degrees year-round.

 The river cuts through cypress and palm forest, then marsh and finally flows into the Weeki Wachee Estuary and on into the Gulf of Mexico.
 There is abundant wildlife in and around river, mainly fish, turtles and otters – but also anhinga, herons, egrets and eagles.
 From November to March (when the gulf cools down), the manatees retreat into the river and near the springs for the 72-degree water.
 There can be alligators – although not seen frequently apparently.
-There don’t seem to be any monkeys.
+We have however seen a moccasin water snake – but only one time on just one of our trips down the river.

 Kayak, SUP or Float the Weeki Wachee River